stella-chmt/resume/English.md

   * Project Experience:
     Planned and implemented all the testing work for the search optimization project which decreased the none-hit-rate of searching by 4%, and due to which being awarded the CTO-Q4 Prize.

-* Internet Plus Holdings LTD (former Dianping), China    July 2012 - April 2016
+* Dazhong Dianping(Part of Meituan Now), China    July 2012 - April 2016
-_Dianping is the NO.1 O2O Chinese mobile internet company operating a local life information and trading platform._
   * Led a 6 members' software QA team in the Search Department which consists of 45 developers, to develop and implement quality-assurance and quality-control methodologies to ensure compliance with QA standards and customer requirements.
   * Analyzed business requirements, performed functional, reliability, performance and compatibility testing and followed user feedbacks to improve user experience.
   * Developed effective UI and API automation testing scripts and optimized product developing process to increase the whole department’s work efficiency.